xenon-middleware/pyxenon/docs/adaptors.rst

 This section contains the adaptor documentation which is generated from the information provided by the adaptors themselves.

-.. note:: All supported property names should be prefixed with ``"xenon.adaptors."``.
-    We've left this prefix out for readability of the tables.

 .. contents::

 File System
 -----------

+.. note:: Supported property names should be prefixed with ``"xenon.adaptors.filesystems"``.
+    We've left this prefix out to improve readability of the tables.

 File
 ~~~~